Mati-DB/stack_portfolio/Insurance Claims.md

 Using said file, I prepared a story in Tableau mimicking a job's presentation about a simulated database of a client.

-The objective is to showcase the possible categorical variables related to the number of claims reported, claim frequency and intensity (_in process_) in Tableau.
-As a closure, I'll post some findings (_in process_).
+The objective is to showcase the possible categorical variables related to the number of claims reported, claim frequency and intensity in Tableau.
+As a closure, I'll post some findings.

 ## Project's Description